Our Patrons

 Jane Moore

-Jane is a well-renowned journalist, author and television presenter who has supported Help for Heroes since its early days, becoming a patron in 2020.
-A regular on Loose Women and columnist for The Sun, she is a vocal advocate for better awareness of Veterans’ mental and physical health issues.
+Jane is a well-renowned journalist, author and television presenter who has supported Help for Heroes since its early days, becoming a Patron in 2020.
+A regular on Loose Women and columnist for The Sun, she is a vocal advocate for better awareness of veterans’ mental and physical health issues.
 Jane has been a key part of Help for Heroes’ development, supporting many of our campaigns, taking part in fundraising events such as the Big Battlefield Bike Ride and visiting our Recovery Centres.

 “It’s an honour to be a Patron for such a worthwhile cause that needs our ongoing support.”

-Peta and Mark Cavendish MBE
+Lady Peta and Sir Mark Cavendish MBE

 Patrons

-Peta and Mark Cavendish MBE
+Lady Peta and Sir Mark Cavendish MBE

 Sir Mark received his knighthood in October 2024 from the Prince of Wales, as part of the King’s birthday honours.

-His many cycling achievements include winning thirty-four Tour de France stages and breaking the record for most staged wins (35) at the Tour De France, making him the greatest sprinter in the history of the tour and cycling.
+His many cycling achievements include winning thirty-four Tour de France stages and breaking the record for most staged wins (35) at the Tour de France, making him the greatest sprinter in the history of the Tour and cycling.

 Sir Mark always has time for our men and women of the Armed Forces, and understands that for many of them, the road to recovery is not a sprint but a long battle for them and their families.

-Ken Hames
+Ken Hames MBE

 Patron

-Ken Hames
+Ken Hames MBE

 Ken's experiences in the Army led him to other careers in television, public speaking and leadership training.
+He was awarded the MBE in 2017.

 General the Lord Dannatt GCB CBE MC DL, President